H POWER DAY! The GWM FTXT will hold the 2023 annual liquid hydrogen strategy Launch Event

-BEIJING, April 10, 2023 /PRNewswire/ -- On April 10, "H POWER DAY", the GWM FTXT will hold the 2023 annual launch event about liquid hydrogen strategy and new products.
+BEIJING, April 10, 2023 /CNW/ -- On April 10, "H POWER DAY", the GWM FTXT will hold the 2023 annual launch event about liquid hydrogen strategy and new products.

 At the event spot, FTXT will further expand its ecological layout, officially launch the liquid hydrogen strategy, and build China's first liquid hydrogen ecosystem demonstration project, covering the full link liquid hydrogen application operation from hydrogen production, liquefaction, transportation, refueling to end application, so as to break the carbon reduction barriers of medium and long-haul carrier vehicles.